frankrutz/covid-saliva-db/README.md

 Status: trying to understand whats needed

-DB-System: to be decided, we start with Microsoft SQL Server, because it is so easy to run
+DB-System: Microsoft SQL Server

-DB System location: USZ?
-Google Zürich?
+DB System location: Testsystems: Local Containe DB.
+Production: USZ

+The data is not explicitly connected with personal data like names or addresses.

 Initial DB roles: Admin, Read, Write.

-# DB schema
+# db schema

-## Development Environment Installation on a Windows machine
+## development environment installation on a windows machine

+Remark: Can also be run on a Mac or Linux box, if needed.

 Install Docker Desktop